NFL Rumors: Tom Brady Eyeing Los Angeles Chargers As ‘Tone’ On Future Has ‘Changed Dramatically,’ Reports Say

 As a result, according to NFL.com reporter Ian Rapoport writing via Twitter, Brady finally “has full autonomy on what happens to him after the season.
 His tone has changed dramatically on his future.”

 But if Brady decides to leave New England, where would he go?

-According to a report on Sunday by CBS Sports, Brady may have his eyes set on a move to Los Angeles, where he would take over the Chargers’ quarterback position from another likely future Hall of Famer, Philip Rivers.
+According to a report on Sunday by CBS Sports, Brady may have his eyes set on a move to Los Angeles where he would take over the Chargers’ quarterback position from another likely future Hall of Famer, Philip Rivers.

 At age 37, Rivers will also enter unrestricted free agency following the end of the 2019 season.

-Brady is 42 years old, and is a native of San Mateo, California, a suburb of San Francisco located about 370 miles north of Los Angeles.
-Much of Brady’s family remains in California.
-His business partner and personal trainer Alec Guerrero — whom Brady credits with much of the physical conditioning that has allowed him to enjoy a lengthy NFL career — also resides in California, according to the CBS Sports report.
+Brady is 42-years-old and is a native of San Mateo, California, a suburb of San Francisco located about 370 miles north of Los Angeles.
+Much of Brady’s family remains in The Golden State.
+His business partner and personal trainer Alec Guerrero — for whom Brady credits with much of the physical conditioning that has allowed him to enjoy a lengthy NFL career — also resides in California, according to the CBS Sports report.

-In addition, starting in 2020, the Chargers are set to play in the newly constructed, state-of-the art SoFi Stadium in Inglewood, California, a city just south of Los Angeles.
+In addition, starting in 2020, the Chargers are set to play in the newly constructed, state-of-the-art SoFi Stadium in Inglewood, California, a city just south of Los Angeles.
 The Chargers will share the stadium with the Los Angeles Rams.

-According to CBS Sports reporter Jason La Canfora, the new SoFi Stadium is expected to quickly become “the place to be, and be seen” in the Los Angeles area.
+According to CBS Sports reporter Jason La Canfora, the new SoFi Stadium is expected to quickly become “the place to be and be seen” in the Los Angeles area.

 “Some who know Brady could see the challenge of rebooting that town as a football market appealing to the quarterback,” Canfora wrote, comparing the potential signing of Brady to the Los Angeles Kings’ acquisition of NHL superstar Wayne Gretzky in 1988, and the Los Angeles Lakers of the NBA bringing in LeBron James last season.

-Brady at quarterback would making Chargers games a “hot ticket” in the Southern California metropolis, Canfora wrote.
+Brady at quarterback would make Chargers games a “hot ticket” in the Southern California metropolis, Canfora wrote.

-Brady is also rumored to be “frustrated” with the Patriots’ inability this season to maintain a consistent receiving corps.
-According to Rapoport via Twitter, Brady “invested a ton of time” in working with receivers Antonio Brown and Josh Gordon to help both troubled players “get right.”
+Brady is also rumored to be “frustrated” with the Patriots’ inability to maintain a consistent receiving corps this season.
+According to Rapoport via Twitter, Brady “invested a ton of time” working with receivers Antonio Brown and Josh Gordon to help both troubled players “get right.”

 Delivered To Your INBOX